-- f.
-History of systemic allergic reaction to biting or stinging insects, unless it was limited to a large local reaction, a cutaneous only reaction (including hives) occurring under the age of 16, or unless there is documentation of 3-5 years of maintenance venom immunotherapy. - g.
-History of acute allergic reaction to fish, shellfish, peanuts, or tree nuts including the presence of a food-specific immunoglobulin E antibody if accompanied by a correlating clinical history. - h.
-History of cold urticaria. - i.
-History of malignant hyperthermia.
+- g.
+History of acute allergic reaction to fish, crustaceans, shellfish, peanuts, or tree nuts including the presence of a food-specific immunoglobulin E antibody if accompanied by a correlating clinical history. - h.
+History of cold- or exercise-induced urticaria. - i.
+History of malignant hyperthermia. - j.

-- j.
 History of industrial solvent or other chemical intoxication with sequelae. - k.
 History of motion sickness resulting in recurrent incapacitating symptoms. - 1.
-History of rheumatic fever if associated with rheumatic heart disease or indication for ongoing prophylactic medication. - m.
-History of muscular dystrophies or myopathies. - n.
-History of amyloidosis. - o.
-History of eosinophilic granuloma and all other forms of histiocytosis except for healed eosinophilic granuloma, when occurring as a single localized bony lesion and not associated with soft tissue or other involvement. - p.
-History of polymyositis or dermatomyositis complex with or without skin involvement. - q.
-History of rhabdomyolysis. - r.
-History of sarcoidosis. - s.
+History of muscular dystrophies or myopathies. - m.
+History of amyloidosis. - n.
+History of eosinophilic granuloma and all other forms of histiocytosis except for healed eosinophilic granuloma, when occurring as a single localized bony lesion and not associated with soft tissue or other involvement. - o.
+History of polymyositis or dermatomyositis complex with or without skin involvement. - p.
+History of rhabdomyolysis. - q.
+History of sarcoidosis. - r.
 Current active systemic fungus infections or ongoing treatment for systemic fungal infection.
-History of systemic fungal infection unless resolved or treated without sequelae.
+History of systemic fungal infection unless resolved or treated without sequelae. - s.
+History of angioedema, other than angioedema in response to a single medication or medication class.

-5.24.
+6.24.
 ENDOCRINE AND METABOLIC CONDITIONS.

 - a.
-Current adrenal dysfunction or any history of adrenal dysfunction requiring treatment or hormone replacement. - b.
-Diabetic disorders, including: - (1) History of diabetes mellitus. - (2) History of unresolved pre-diabetes mellitus (as defined by the American Diabetes Association) within the last 2 years. - (3) History of gestational diabetes mellitus. - (4) Current persistent glycosuria, when associated with impaired glucose metabolism or renal tubular defects. - c.
+Current adrenal dysfunction or any history of adrenal dysfunction requiring treatment or hormone replacement or the presence of adrenal adenoma. - b.
+Diabetic disorders, including: - (1) History of diabetes mellitus. - (2) History of unresolved pre-diabetes mellitus (as defined by the American Diabetes Association) within the previous 24 months. - (3) History of gestational diabetes mellitus. - (4) Current persistent glycosuria, when associated with impaired glucose metabolism or renal tubular defects.

+- c.
 History of pituitary dysfunction except for resolved growth hormone deficiency. - d.
-History of pituitary tumor unless proven non-functional, less than 1 cm and stable in size for the last 12 months. - e.
-History of diabetes insipidus.
+History of pituitary tumor unless proven non-functional, less than 1 cm and stable in size for the previous 12 months. - e.
+History of diabetes insipidus. - f.

-- f.
 History of primary hyperparathyroidism unless surgically corrected. - g.
-History of hypoparathyroidism. - h.
+History of hypoparathyroidism or history of hypocalcemia that requires calcitriol. - h.
 Current goiter. - i.
-Thyroid nodule unless a solitary thyroid nodule less than 5 mm or less than 3 cm with benign histology or cytology, and that does not require ongoing surveillance. - j.
-History of complex thyroid cyst or simple thyroid cyst greater than 2 cm. - k.
-Current hypothyroidism unless asymptomatic and demonstrated euthyroid by normal thyroid stimulating hormone testing within the preceding 12 months. - l.
+Thyroid nodule unless a solitary thyroid nodule less than 10 mm or less than 3 cm with benign histology or cytology, and that does not require ongoing surveillance. - j.
+History of complex thyroid cyst or simple thyroid cyst greater than 2 cm or symptomatic simple thyroid cyst regardless of size. - k.
+Current hypothyroidism unless asymptomatic and demonstrated euthyroid by normal thyroid stimulating hormone testing within the previous 12 months. - 1.
 History of hyperthyroidism unless treated successfully with surgery or radioactive iodine. - m.
-Current nutritional deficiency diseases, including but not limited to beriberi, pellagra, and scurvy. - n.
+Current nutritional deficiency diseases, including, but not limited to, beriberi, pellagra, and scurvy. - n.
 Dyslipidemia with low-density lipoprotein greater than 200 milligrams per deciliter (mg/dL) or triglycerides greater than 400 mg/dL.
 Dyslipidemia requiring more than one medication or low-density lipoprotein greater than 190 mg/dL on therapy.
 All those on medical management must have demonstrated no medication side effects (e.g., myositis, myalgias, or transaminitis) for a period of 6 months. - o.
-Metabolic syndrome, as defined in accordance with the 2005 National Heart, Lung, and Blood Institute and American Heart Association Scientific Statement as any three of the following: - (1) Medically-controlled hypertension or elevated blood pressure of greater than 130 mmHg systolic or greater than 85 mmHg diastolic. - (2) Waist circumference greater than 35 inches for women and greater than 40 inches for men. - (3) Medically controlled dyslipidemia or triglycerides greater than 150 mg/dL. - (4) Medically controlled dyslipidemia or high-density lipoprotein less than 40 mg/dL in men or less than 50 mg/dL in women. - (5) Fasting glucose greater than 100 mg/dL. - p.
-Metabolic bone disease including but not limited to: - (1) Osteopenia, osteoporosis, or low bone mass with history of fragility fracture. - (2) Paget's disease. - (3) Osteomalacia.
+Metabolic syndrome, as defined in accordance with the 2005 National Heart, Lung, and Blood Institute and American Heart Association Scientific Statement as any three of the following: - (1) Medically controlled hypertension or elevated blood pressure of greater than 130 mmHg systolic or greater than 85 mmHg diastolic. - (2) Waist circumference greater than 35 inches for women and greater than 40 inches for men. - (3) Medically controlled dyslipidemia or triglycerides greater than 150 mg/dL. - (4) Medically controlled dyslipidemia or high-density lipoprotein less than 40 mg/dL in men or less than 50 mg/dL in women.